Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Network and motivation

+Routing is assumed to be a centralized process in this work.
+A linear routing path between sources and destinations is visualized involving N entangled qubit pairs.
+The entanglement swapping procedure is performed to establish an entanglement connection between source (A) and destination (B) shown as discussed in section~\ref{sec:intro}.

-For a generalized case, a linear path connecting sources and destinations consists of nodes with a range of noise rates.
-The end-to-end fidelity for such a path is given by \cite{dur99}:
+For a linear path consisting of repeater nodes belonging to $G$ classes of efficiencies, representing different vendors of devices, or different models for the same vendor.
+The end-to-end fidelity for such a linear path is given by \cite{dur99}:

-where $N$ is the total number of nodes in the linear path, $\eta_g$ is the noise rate of the $g^{th}$ class of node, $N_g$ is the number of nodes of the $g^{th}$ class in the linear path, and $F$ is the initial fidelity of generated EPR pair.
+where $\eta_g$ is the efficiency of the $g^{th}$ class of node, $N_g$ is the number of nodes of the $g^{th}$ class in the linear path, and F is the initial fidelity of the general EPR pairs.